burkkyy/HopEngine/ProjectUpdates.md

 # Major Changes
 - Name change for the engine: we are now calling it Hop.
-- "Demo" for our project will _definitely_ include a rabbit and other objects.
+- "Demo" for our project will _definitely_ include a rabbit and other objects such as a carrot.
+Additionally, there will probably be rudimentary game physics.